 Travel credit cards offer reward points or miles that can be redeemed for travel expenses like flights, hotels, and car rentals.
 These cards also offer travel-related benefits like travel insurance, airport lounge access, and baggage protection.

-Here are some key features of travel credit cards:
+Key features of travel credit cards:

-• The credit limit is based on your credit score.
+• The credit limit is often based on your credit score.
 Travel cards are typically geared toward people with excellent credit.

 • Many travel cards offer a sign-up bonus allowing you to earn a lump sum of bonus points or cash back for spending a certain amount during the first few months.